Beef and Barley Soup

 with celery / carrots / baguette

-Smarts: This soup requires 45 to 60 minutes of hands-off simmer time to tenderize the beef.
-If you are short on time, make the soup ahead.
-It tastes even better a day or two later.
+Smarts: This soup requires 60 minutes of hands-off simmer time to cook the pearl barley.
+If you are short on time, make the soup ahead (it reheats well), look for quick-cooking barley (Trader Joe’s sells one that cooks in 10 minutes), or use canned white beans as a substitute.

 - Carrots - 6 oz, chopped